Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ### Lab Environment

-In the Smith-Vidaurre Lab, we are committed to conducting high-quality science as well as helping each other to grow as scientists.
+In the Smith-Vidaurre (BIRDS) Lab, we are committed to conducting high-quality science as well as helping each other to grow as scientists.
 In addition to creating an inclusive lab culture, our intent is also to maintain a collaborative and communicative environment for all lab members.
 Everyone is encouraged to ask questions about the science that we do and read about.
 In this lab, we expect everyone to make mistakes, and we also expect everyone to own up to and address their mistakes so as to learn from them.
 Another important aspect of growing as a scientist is learning how to respond when someone disagrees with you, so we also encourage lab members to challenge someone in constructive ways when you do not agree.

 Maintaining a collaborative interdisciplinary space is another important part of our lab's environment.
 The lab is part of the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu/), the [Department of Computational Mathematics, Science, and Engineering](https://cmse.msu.edu/), and the [Ecology, Evolution, and Behavior program](https://eeb.msu.edu/), and will regularly include lab members who are primarily working in biology, data science, or both areas.
 All lab members commit to maintaining a space that can foster interdisciplinary research and learning opportunities.
 This includes making space for anyone to ask basic questions, challenge ideas (not people), and discuss basic assumptions and terminology, as well as conceptual frameworks, as clearly as possible.

-In order to build and maintain our intended lab environment, all Smith-Vidaurre Lab members, including visitors and remote researchers, are expected to agree with the following code of conduct.
+In order to build and maintain our intended lab environment, all Smith-Vidaurre (BIRDS) Lab members, including visitors and remote researchers, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all lab members to help ensure a safe environment for everyone in the lab.
 We expect lab members to follow these guidelines at any lab-related event.

 ### Code of Conduct